 Ness Rating: Healthy

 BCAA supplements are safe and may increase muscle mass and reduce muscle damage.
 However, they may not be as effective if you experience high amounts of muscle damage in workouts.
-You should also avoid taking them if you have a rare condition called maple syrup urine disease—if so, The Application of Clinical Genetics “Maple syrup urine disease: mechanisms and management” View Source .
+You should also avoid taking them if you have a rare condition called maple syrup urine disease—if so, your body may not be able to process the supplement properly The Application of Clinical Genetics “Maple syrup urine disease: mechanisms and management” View Source .

 Pre-workout to try:

 Alicia Parker, certified personal trainer strength and conditioning specialist, recommends KONO Pre-Workout by Kono Nutrition.
 It contains 5 grams of BCAAs, plus other ingredients like citrulline malate and caffeine.

 What it may do: Increase blood flow and reduce muscle soreness.

 Citrulline is another amino acid that your body produces on its own, but higher levels may benefit workout performance.
 Citrulline increases vasodilation,or the widening of blood vessels.
 When your blood vessels widen, blood flow increases and you receive more oxygen, which helps you work out longer and harder.

 In one study, participants performed 53% more upper body repetitions after taking citrulline malate Journal of Strength and Conditioning Research “Citrulline malate enhances athletic anaerobic performance and relieves muscle soreness” View Source when compared to those who took a placebo.
 Participants also had 40% less muscle soreness.
 There aren’t any widely reported citrulline side effects, but it may impact the way other drugs work for you, such as nitrates for heart disease and ED medication.
 It may also cause stomach discomfort.
 Talk with your doctor before taking a citrulline supplement if you take any of these medications.